madtrick/wsecli/README.md

 * Accept WebSocket uris (those with ws:// format).
 * Support streaming (not sure how to do this).
 * Support ssl.
-* Creation on multiple clients.
+* Creation on multiple clients (too lazy, that's why I haven't done it already)

 ### License <a name="installation">